32 Phishing Attack Statistics To Keep In Mind In 2023

 Faux LinkedIn messages are the most common phishing subject in social media.
-These come in the form of emails with requests to reset your account or with information on potential new connection opportunities.
+These come in emails with requests to reset your account or information on potential new connection opportunities.

 Examples include: “You appeared in new searches this week!”
 “People are looking at your LinkedIn profile!”
 These could reel in those who lost their jobs due to the pandemic.

-12. Attacks most strongly come in the form of Windows executables (74%), and Microsoft is the most impersonated brand globally in phishing attacks (43%).
+12. Attacks most strongly come from Windows executables (74%), and Microsoft is the most impersonated brand globally in phishing attacks (43%).

 (Source: ESET and Check Point)